HighlanderRobotics/Highlanders-Training/ElectronicsCrashCourse.md

 The main breaker is directly connected to the battery and limits the current draw of the robot, or the amount of power it can use at once.
 Whenever you need to be hands on with the robot, make sure the breaker is off.
 If you can't connect to the robot, make sure it's on.
+If the breaker is on, make sure to wear safety glasses.

 The breaker should be mounted in a visible and accessible location on all robots, although it tends to blend in with its black casing.
-We tend to have a 3dprinted guard over the off switch to prevent accidental presses by other robots mid-match.
+We tend to have a 3d-printed guard over the off switch to prevent accidental presses by other robots mid-match.

 ### Power Distribution Hub (PDH)